 COM alumni honored with ASU Sun Devil 100 awards

-From technology and talent recruitment to public relations, three Arizona State University alumni have discovered how entrepreneurship is elevated through human communication.
+From technology and talent recruitment to public relations, eleven Arizona State University alumni have discovered how entrepreneurship is elevated through human communication.
 Nineteen organizations were honored with the Sun Devil 100 award for demonstrating innovation, growth and entrepreneurial spirit.
 Among the winners included three communication majors — Charles “Reagan” Jackson, Jennifer Kaplan and Kathleen Duffy Ybarra — from the Hugh Downs School of Human Communication in the College of Liberal Arts and Sciences.

-COM alumnus wins prestigous Jack Nicklaus Award
+COM alumnus wins prestigious Jack Nicklaus Award

 Jon Rahm, Communication B.A.
 2012, won the prestigious Jack Nicklaus National Player of the Year Award, becoming the second ASU student to receive the honor.
 Recent Arizona State University graduate and member of the Sun Devil golf team

 The award, presented by Barbasol, recognizes top players at the all Division levels of the National Association of Intercollegiate Athletics and the National Junior College Athletic Association.
 Only four other players, includinging Rahm, from across the country have been recognized.
 ASU alumnus Phil Mickelson, who has won more than 40 events on the Professional Golfers' Association Tour, previously received the award three times from 1990 to 1992.